donovanfm/data-journeyman/app/_posts/2016-05-30-the-intelligence-age.md

   - Future
 ---

 Almost 8 years ago, there was a post on Wired called [The End of Theory: The Data Deluge that Makes the Scientific Method Obsolete](http://www.wired.com/2008/06/pb-theory/).
-In that article, [Chris Anderson] (https://en.m.wikipedia.org/wiki/Chris_Anderson_(writer\)), who frequently considered [the long view](http://www.longtail.com/about.html) of technology's impact on humanity, gives the following digital history.
+In that article, [Chris Anderson](https://en.m.wikipedia.org/wiki/Chris_Anderson_(writer)), who frequently considered [the long view](http://www.longtail.com/about.html) of technology's impact on humanity, gives the following digital history.

 > Sixty years ago, digital computers made information readable.
 Twenty years ago, the Internet made it reachable.
 Ten years ago, the first search engine crawlers made it a single database.
 Now Google and like-minded companies are sifting through the most measured age in history, treating this massive corpus as a laboratory of the human condition.
 They are the children of the Petabyte Age.